 These treatments are administered without surgeries!

-Parkinson's disease is caused by brain inflammation, specifically by an intense activation of the brain's immune cells the "microglia."
-When over-activated, the microglia actually destroy parts of the mid-section of the brain, resulting in Parkinson's Disease.
+Parkinson's disease is caused by brain inflammation, specifically by an intense activation of the brain's immune cells called "microglia."
+When over-activated, the microglia destroy parts of the mid-section of the brain, resulting in Parkinson's Disease.

 Unfortunately, free radicals damage our cellular factories.
 So, over time, they do not work as well and eventually fail and die.
 Free radicals are highly reactive submicroscopic particles that bounce around inside your cells like red-hot BBs burning everything they touch.

-Cellular therapy is the only path to stopping the progression of the disease and rebuilding the immune system.
+cellular therapy is the only path to stopping the progression of the disease and rebuilding the immune system.